A Clustering Framework for Unsupervised and Semi-supervised New Intent Discovery: Introduction

-To tackle these problems, we propose a novel framework called USNID for unsupervised and semi-supervised new intent discovery, as shown in Figure~\ref{overall_framework}.
+To tackle these problems, we propose a novel clustering framework called USNID for unsupervised and semi-supervised new intent discovery, as shown in Figure~\ref{overall_framework}.
 The unsupervised new intent discovery consists of two key steps.
 The first step is to pre-train the model by applying unsupervised contrastive learning on unlabeled data.
 We construct positive pairs with each sample and its corresponding strong data augmentation.
 The second step is to learn high-level intent-wise characteristics through an iterative process of clustering and self-supervised learning.

 However, the cluster assignments from the partition-based method (e.g., K-Means~\cite{macqueen1967some}) may not be consistent for the same sample across different clustering, making it difficult to use them as pseudo-labels to train a stable classifier for discriminating new intent classes.
 To overcome this issue, we introduce a centroid-guided clustering mechanism that leverages cluster centroids from adjacent clustering as guidance to obtain aligned targets.
 One way to achieve this is by minimizing Euclidean distances between the two cluster centroid matrices globally to obtain an alignment projection.
-However, each clustering process can still be inefficient and prone to falling into local optima due to the randomness of initial cluster centroid selection.
+Still, each clustering process can still be inefficient and prone to falling into local optima due to the randomness of initial cluster centroid selection.
 To mitigate this, we propose a centroid initialization strategy that leverages the cluster centroids from the previous iteration's clustering to initialize the current iteration's clustering.
 This strategy can improve convergence with the prior knowledge of historical clustering information.
-In addition, the produced cluster assignments are usually consistent with the results of centroid alignment, which can be directly used as self-supervised signals for representation learning.
+Moreover, the produced cluster assignments are usually consistent with the results of centroid alignment, which can be directly used as self-supervised signals for representation learning.
+It is also important to select a suitable self-supervised learning objective to provide friendly representations for the next clustering.
+The designed objective captures both cluster-level and instance-level information using aligned targets.
+The former learns a discriminator to distinguish different fine-grained intent classes, while the latter aims to enhance the semantic similarity relationships between instances with intra-class compactness and inter-class separation properties.